Skip to content

 I keep thinking about the new TV show, Pushing Up Daisies, where the guy’s touches someone and they wake up from being dead, but his second touch kills them again.
 DG, I think there’s a blog there somewhere!

-3. Dating Goddess Avatar
+3. Dating Goddess says:

 Another Ellen: But on Pushing Up Daisies, he knows the person will die when he touches them again.
 I’m afraid most guys (and gals) don’t have a clue how they can contribute to someone’s emotional ups and downs.
 We are always at choice, of course, with how we react.
 But some things just help us climb on board that roller coaster car.

-4. Mitsy Avatar
+4. Mitsy says:

 Being led on in the beginning is the quickest way to start the roller coaster ride full throttle.
 Trusting someone is hard, and when someone bends over backwards to make you “think” they are trustworthy, you WANT to believe them.
 You want to give them the benefit of the doubt, but I’ve been burned by so many men who were not what they seemed to be.
 They put on a good act…long enough to suck a lot of emotion and effort out of me, then usually went on to whatever other thing that they fancied.
 That roller coaster ride got old for me, and that was the main reason I have shunned online dating for the last 10-11 months.
 There were too many roller coaster rides I went on and never recovered from.
 I have a pretty decent guy in my life now, and he’s not without problems as well, but at least he’s honest and upfront about his shortcomings.
 Something I can’t say for the many online guys I met or corresponded with.

-5. hunter Avatar
+5. hunter says:

 to ellen,